-The SDE solution is supported on a variety of DBMS platforms including Oracle, Informix (incorporated in the Informix Spatial Datablade), DB2 (incorporated with the DB2 Spatial Extender), and Microsoft SQL Server.
+The ArcSDE solution is supported on a variety of DBMS platforms including Oracle, Informix (incorporated in the Informix Spatial Datablade), DB2 (incorporated with the DB2 Spatial Extender), and Microsoft SQL Server.
 Communications between client and server are supported by the ArcSDE application programming interface (API).
 Both spatial and attribute data are stored in the DBMS.
 Standard DBMS administration and performance tuning features apply to both the spatial and attribute data.
+An alternative DBMS Direct Connect option is available for Oracle and SQL Server, which supports the ArcSDE processing load on the client and using the DBMS network client to communicate with the DBMS server.